VoxelCubes/PanelCleaner/README.md

 pip install pcleaner
 ```

-Note: The program has only been tested on Linux and on Windows with WSL, but should work on Windows (natively) and Mac as well.
+Note: The program has been tested to work on Linux, MacOS, and Windows, with varying levels of setup required.
+See the [FAQ](https://github.com/VoxelCubes/PanelCleaner/blob/master/docs/faq.md) for help.

 ### Install with Docker

 Build the image with buildx:
 ```bash
 docker buildx build -t pcleaner:v1 .
 ```
 Or with the legacy builder:
 ```bash